trunions/web_project_1/root/README.md

 ### Plans for Finalizing the Project
 I'll be changing anything I need to to pass my code review. stayed tuned!

+Recent code review fixes:
+1. I did a little HTML cleanup and changed some tags to more appropriate ones.
+2. I removed two different background images and added them with CSS stylings.
+3. I used HTML entities to replace the arrows in a few links.
+4. Did some repositioning in the Khan block.
+5. Fixed the links for a smoother transition when hovered over.
+Also fixed the links in the footer.
+6. Cleaned up and got rid of unnessacery CSS.